Israeli PM Lapid congratulates Netanyahu on election win | Law-Order

 "The time has come to impose order here.
 The time has come for there to be a landlord," tweeted Itamar Ben-Gvir of the far-right Religious Zionism party, Likud's likely senior partner.
 He was responding to a stabbing reported by Jerusalem police.
 In the West Bank, troops killed an Islamic Jihad militant and a 45-year-old man in a separate incident, medics said.
 Queried on the latter death, the army said it opened fire when Palestinians attacked them with rocks and petrol bombs.

-Later in the evening, air attack sirens went off in southern Israel after militants in Gaza fired a rocket that was apparently intercepted by missile defences, the military said.
-A West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists, Ben-Gvir wants to become police minister.
+Later in the day, air attack sirens went off in south Israel after Gaza militants fired a rocket that was intercepted by missile defences, the military said.
+It responded with strikes against militant targets in Gaza.
+No injuries were reported.
+Ben-Gvir - a West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists - wants to become police minister.

 Israeli media, citing political sources, said the new government may be clinched by mid-month.
 Previous coalitions in recent years have had narrower parliamentary majorities that made them vulnerable to no-confidence motions.
 With coalition building talks yet to officially begin, it was still unclear what position Ben-Gvir might hold in a future government.
 Since the election, both he and Netanyahu have pledged to serve all citizens.